Teaching for success is about preparing students for the world in which they might switch jobs and careers several times.

 The rubric for success in the classroom has traditionally been grades and test scores.
 Studies have shown, however, that these measures are no longer good predictors of success in the workforce.

-A two-week seminar (EDUO 9790) provided by Dominican University will focus on teaching students to be successful in the work world.
+One of our two-week summer professional development courses provided by Dominican University will focus on teaching students to be successful in the work world.
 That requires a perseverance and curiosity needed to consistently learn new job skills.

 People who can effectively communicate with new colleagues while collaborating to solve problems in creative ways will fare better than those lacking such skills.

 This class operates on the notion that the best learning takes place when people feel part of a community that respects all learners.